peterkhe1999/CheatSheet/OSEP/README.md

 source ~/.bashrc
 ```

-In some cases, users are given limited sudo rights to run only specific programs.
+In some cases, users are given limited `sudo` rights to run only specific programs.
+This limited access can be set in the `/etc/sudoers` file.

 ```bash
 sudo -l